The Perfect Long Weekend in Providence

 Where to Stay Tonight

-Downtown Providence (Same location as Day 1)
+Downcity / Downtown Providence (Stay in the same hotel as Day 1)

 3